Non-periodic Fourier propagation algorithms for partial differential equations: B: Equivalence to Galerkin method

 The matrix $D$ is exactly equal to the spectral derivative matrix.
-The spectral method is therefore a special case of the more general Galerkin approximation method, restricted to homogeneous boundary conditions.
+The spectral method is therefore a case of the Galerkin approximation method, restricted to homogeneous boundary conditions.
+We generalize this to inhomogeneous boundaries through a patch technique, in order to maintain the efficient use of fast Fourier transforms.